USEPA/CompTox-ToxCast-tcpl/cran-comments.md

 ## Downstream dependencies

-* There are 0 Downstream dependencies for this package.
+* There are 2 Downstream dependencies for this package.

+## revdepcheck results

+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* toxEval (NA)